 Unleashing student-led innovation

-Learning the leadership skills to co-create a future everyone wants.
+Learning the leadership skills to co-create an ecosystem of wellbeing.

 Young people are well aware and deeply concerned about what is going on in the world today.
 They are concerned about issues like climate change, inequality and social justice.

 Young people are also well aware and deeply concerned about what is going on in their schools.
-Issues like bullying, difficulties with fitting in and mental health that create a challenging learning environment.
+Issues like bullying, achievement anxiety and trauma can create a challenging learning environment.

 What if school was a place where students learnt the skills to meaningfully navigate their challenges and become the change they seek?
-What if it was a valuable playground for learning social technologies that enable them to co-create the future — not be its victim?
-What if they learnt the leadership capacities to come together and unleash student-led innovations that shape a brighter future?
+What if it was a valuable playground for learning social technologies that enable them to co-create the future?
+What if they learnt the leadership capacities to come together and unleash student-led innovations?

-These questions are at the heart of our new Benefit Mindset schools program — the Everyday Leadership Lab.
+These questions are at the heart of our new schools program — the Wellbeing Lab.

 “We are called to be architects of the future, not its victims.” — R. Buckminster Fuller

-Our program supports students with developing these capacities within a special kind of learning and leadership environment called a Social Lab.
+Our program supports students with developing their wellbeing leadership capacities within a special kind of container called a Social Lab.

 Social labs are used all over the world — addressing challenges big and small.
 An example of a large-scale lab is the Global Wellbeing and Gross National Happiness (GNH) Lab, co-founded between Germany and Bhutan.
 This Lab brings together leading innovators from developing countries, emerging economies, and industrial nations to prototype new ways of progressing wellbeing around the world.

-An inspiring education based example is WellAhead, a lab focused on “creating long-term change — shifting culture, structures, priorities and practices of schools and the education system at-large to better incorporate social and emotional wellbeing”.
+Finally, an inspiring education based example is WellAhead, a lab focused on “creating long-term change — shifting culture, structures, priorities and practices of schools to better incorporate social and emotional wellbeing”.

 “The best way to predict the future is to create it.”- Peter Drucker

-We believe giving young people the opportunity to develop these capacities is vital if we want to give them the best chance to thrive.
-Our dream is to have a community of schools running Labs in their own unique way, supporting each other with this important work.
+We believe giving young people the opportunity to explore these possibilities is vital if we want to give them the best chance to thrive.

 If you’re interested in finding out more about this project or perhaps you want to get involved, we’d love to hear from you.